markthiessen/development-env-windows/README.md

-In an elevated PowerShell far far away...
+In an elevated PowerShell far far away... or close, whatever.